 making a decision, (2) a decision to submit to Christ's lordship, and (3) a commitment to discipleship after coming to that decision?

-Sometimes people think of soul-winning as concentrating solely on the single decision-
+Sometimes people think of soul-winning as solely the single decision-making moment or

 Hesselgrave's stages of conversion

 In his book Communicating Christ cross-culturally (Zondervan, pages

 446-452), Missiologist David Hesselgrave points to several stages which generally occur in